 - Shall immediately remove from participation or competition any athlete who is suspected of sustaining a concussion or head injury.

-- Shall not allow an athlete who has been removed from participation or competition because of a suspected concussion or head injury to return to participation or competition until the athlete has met the appropriate RTP protocols.
+- Shall not allow an athlete who has been removed from participation or competition because of a suspected concussion or head injury to return to participation or competition until the athlete has met the school's RTP protocols.

 - Shall annually review, sign, and return to the school, a concussion and head injury information sheet prior to initiating practice or competition.